cparnot/PARViewController/README.markdown

 	without PARViewController:   responder X  -->  view  -->  Responder Y with PARViewController:   responder X  -->  view  -->  view controller -->  Responder Y

+Note that this is only useful when targeting a version older than OS X 10.10 Yosemite.
+When targeting OS X 10.10 or older, NSViewController instances are automatically inserted into the responder chain.

 License
 -------